wintercms/meta/release-notes/build-447.md

 - Fixed insidious bug where HasOne relationship's `getSimpleValue` would return the key of the parent record, not of the actual related record.
 - Fixed issue introduced in Build 446 where some media URLs would contain the base folder twice in a row
 - Fixed issue with expanding / collapsing the side menu items within the backend settings section
+- Fixed the `Repeater`'s "Add item" (grouped mode) popover in a popup context
+- Fixed `dropdown`'s support for the `placeholder` attribute.

 ## Security Improvements
 - Added escaping to more variables to prevent potential XSS attacks